chipsalliance/chisel-template/README.md

 #### SBT or mill

 SBT is the most common build tool in the Scala community.
 You can download it [here](https://www.scala-sbt.org/download.html).
-mill is another Scala/Java build tool without obscure DSL like SBT.
-You can download it [here](https://github.com/com-lihaoyi/mill/releases)
+Mill is another Scala/Java build tool preferred by Chisel's developers.
+This repository includes a bootstrap script `./mill` so that no installation is necessary.
+You can read more about Mill on its website: https://mill-build.org.

 #### Verilator